 - 1. Approval or denial of the application is a discretionary action by the Commission.
 Each time the Commission approves or rejects a use of sovereign land, it exercises legislatively delegated authority and responsibility as trustee of the State's Public Trust lands as authorized by law.
-If the Commission denies the application, the Applicant may be required to remove the boat dock, boat lift, gangway, and bank protection and restore the premises to their original condition.
+If the Commission denies the application, the Applicant may be required to remove the covered boat dock with boat slip, boat lift, dolphin, two pilings, electrical box, ramp, and bank protection, and restore the premises to their original condition.
 Upon expiration or prior termination of the lease, the lessee also has no right to a new lease or to renewal of any previous lease. - 2.
 This action is consistent with Strategy 1.1 of the Commission's Strategic Plan to deliver the highest levels of public health and safety in the protection, preservation, and responsible economic use of the lands and resources under the Commission's jurisdiction. - 3.
 Staff recommends that the Commission find that this activity is exempt from the requirements of the California Environmental Quality Act (CEQA) as a categorically exempt project.
-The project is exempt under Class 1,

-Existing Facilities; California Code of Regulations, title 2, section 2905, subdivision (a)(2).
+The project is exempt under Class 1, Existing Facilities; California Code of Regulations, title 2, section 2905, subdivision (a)(2).